brianlam38/Sec-Cheatsheets/6843_Payloads.md

 ---

 Common Findings / Things to look out for:

-* Cookie / Session Token
+Cookie / Session Token:
 * Decode base64, may reveal sensitive information
 * Check token expiry, token re-use, predictability.
-* Insecure Direct Object Referencing
+Insecure Direct Object Referencing
 * Changing ID / param values in the request to access/change/delete unintended resources.
 * E.g. FB API vulnerability: `DELETE /<commend id>` to remove any user's comments.
-* Check for Privilege Escalation:
+Check for Privilege Escalation:
 * Check Access Controls DELETE / PUT methods.
-* SQL injection / XSS
+SQL injection / XSS
 * Injection queries/javascript into requests to API endpoints.
-* Test `Accept` header
+Test `Accept` header
 * The media type(s) that the client tells the server it can understand.
-* Test `Content-Type` header
+Test `Content-Type` header
 * The media type(s) that the server tells the client what the response content actually is.

 Rest API fuzzer (Fuzzapi):
 https://github.com/Fuzzapi/fuzzapi